 - Mix wheat flour, salt and oil.
 Rub it in your palms so that the flour is oiled evenly.
 Use water to knead a roti consistency dough.
 Keep aside covered for at least 10 minutes.

 - Boil, peel and break the potatoes.

 - Heat 1 tsp oil in a nonstick pan.
 Add jeera seeds and wait till they puff up.
-Add coriander powder, chilli powder and broken potatoes.
-Add salt and garam masala.
+Then add coriander powder, chilli powder and broken potatoes.
+Sprinkle salt and garam masala.
 Mix properly and cook for a few minutes to dry out the potatoes a bit.
 Turn off the heat.

 - Now mash the potato mixture thoroughly.
 Make walnut size balls of the mixture.

 - Heat the oil in a wok for frying.

 - Smear a ball with some oil.
 Now flatten it with your fingers such that it’s thick in the middle and thin on the sides.

 - Place a potato ball on the flattened dough and pinch the sides of the dough around the potato to make it a ball again.